Helblze-009/PDF-MERGER/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or create an issue if you find any bug or have any suggestions.

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.# PDF-MERGER